majodev/majodev.github.io/src/notes/myplugins/index.md

 lightbox: true
 ---

-[As promised][helloworld], lets break out my customized plugins I've used with [metalsmith][metalsmith] to build up this site.
-This note will be a updated until I think the job is done.
+[As promised][helloworld], lets break out my customized plugins I've used with [metalsmith][metalsmith] to build up this site. ~~This note will be a updated until I think the job is done.~~ OK, I'm done for now, my other plugins already exist in a less specialized or better way (UPDATE 3).

-Currenty the following plugins have already been published:
+I've published these plugins:
 - [metalsmith-wordcount](#metalsmith-wordcount)
 - [metalsmith-headingsidentifier](#metalsmith-headingsidentifier) (UPDATE 1)
 - [metalsmith-datamarkdown](#metalsmith-datamarkdown) (UPDATE 2)

-To do:
-- metalsmith-permapath
-- metalsmith-sitemapper
-- metalsmith-tagtree

 ### How to extract logic into standalone packages